-LSA calculates derivatives by using a technique called complex-step approximation.
+SimBiology sensitivity analysis calculates derivatives by using a technique called complex-step approximation.
 This technique yields accurate results for the vast majority of typical reaction kinetics, which involve only simple mathematical operations and functions.
-However, the complex-step approximation requires the functions to be complex analytic, that is, to be infinitely differentiable in the complex plane.
-This technique can produce inaccurate results when analyzing models that contain mathematical expressions that involve nonanalytic functions, except min, max, and abs.
-If the model contains nonanalytic functions, SimBiology either disables the sensitivity analysis or warns you that the computed sensitivities may be inaccurate.
+However, this technique can produce inaccurate results when analyzing models that contain mathematical expressions that involve nonanalytic functions, such as abs.
+In this case, SimBiology either disables the sensitivity analysis or warns you that the computed sensitivities may be inaccurate.
 If sensitivity analysis gives questionable results for a model with reaction rates that contain unusual functions, you may be running into limitations of the complex-step technique.
 Contact MathWorks Technical Support for additional information.